pooryakhorsand/django_Pipe_Length_Estimation/README.md

 2. **Segmentation**: The captured image is processed using a pre-trained segmentation model, specifically trained on a custom dataset of pipe images.
 3. **Length Estimation**: By identifying the first and last points of the segmented pipe and comparing these points with defined labels, the application accurately estimates the pipe's length.

-For a more detailed explanation of the methodology, please refer to our [published paper](link_to_paper).

 ## Videos